celo-org/docs/docs/developer/verify/celo-explorer.md

 description: How to verify a Smart Contract on Celo using Celo Explorer
 ---

-# Verify Contracts using Celo Explorer
+# Verify Smart Contract using Celo Explorer

 Verifying a smart contract allows developers to review your code from within the Celo Block Explorer.